 Increasing transparency makes markets more efficient and economies more stable and resilient.— Michael R. Bloomberg, Chair –

-The reality is a different story and the report still doesn’t precise which scenarios to use.
+The reality is a different story and the report still doesn’t specify which scenarios to use.

 Analyzing RS (Paris NDCs), 2 Degree Scenario or 1.5DS are the common ones.